doedja/literal/src/content/posts/finance/if-you-have-money-lying-around.md

 That's all.

-This advice isn't a one-size-fits-all solution, but I believe it's a solid starting point for most people.
+Obviously this isn't for everyone, but it's a decent starting point.